NitheshSinghSanjay/Deep-Neural-Network-based-Real-Time-Object-Detection-for-Raspberry-Pi-and-non-GPU-devices/Real_time_video_streaming.md

 Replace "your_raspberry_pi_addr" with the ip address of your raspberry pi.
 To check your ip address execute the following command:
 ##### $ ifconfig
 If you are connected to wifi, your ip address is the inet address.

+### Receive the raspberry pi video stream in OpenCV application running in computer
+#### step 1
+Open the OpenCV-capture-test.py file from this repository in your favorite editor
+#### Step 2